jamesthetab/Fib/README.md

 # Fib
-This file introduces the Fib series and discuss a couple of codes which generate terms.
-I then look at how the ratio of consecutive terms arroches the Golden ratio.
+This file introduces the Fib. series and the discusses a couple of codes which generate terms.
+Finally, I look at how the ratio of consecutive terms approaches the Golden ratio.